oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 ## Architecture

 In order to make requests properly, we need to access localhost as the calling endpoint.
-However, we may not want to access data in a local computer where we are playing (as computer resources should be used to get maximum game performance).
+However, we may not want to access data on a local computer where we are playing (as computer resources should be used to get maximum game performance).
 For that, I have created an architecture which uses **message queues** and would allow us to make requests from any machine in the Internet.

 For this architecture proposal, I've created two files, which you can find in the [official repository for this article series](https://github.com/oracle-devrel/leagueoflegends-optimizer) under the src/ section: live_client_producer.py and live_client_receiver.py.

 ### Producer

-The producer is in charge of making requests to localhost and storing them, without making any predictions itself.
+The producer is in charge of making requests to localhost and storing them without making any predictions itself.
 The idea behind this is to allow the computer where we're playing League to offload and concentrate on playing the match as well as possible, without adding extra complexity caused by making ML predictions (which can take quite a lot of resources).

 Therefore, we declare the main part of our producer this way: